 On February 17, 2004, the Company filed a lawsuit against Axiom Microdevices Inc., a California corporation, and a former employee in the United States District Court for the Western District of Texas, Austin Division, alleging theft of trade secrets by Axiom and the individual.
 The lawsuit also alleged that the former employee breached his ethical, contractual and fiduciary obligations to the Company by disclosing trade secrets and confidential information to Axiom and that Axiom tortiously interfered with the former employee's contractual obligations to the Company.
 On September 14, 2004, the Company added claims for infringement of United States Patents 6,549,071 and 6,788,141 to the pending suit.
 The patents relate to the Company's proprietary technology for complementary metal oxide semiconductor (CMOS) RF power amplifiers.
-On April 6, 2006, a jury found that Axiom misappropriated trade secret data sheet documents including the Company's confidential information and that the misappropriation was done with malice, fraud or gross negligence.
-The jury did not find misappropriation of other trade secrets, breach of obligations by the Company's former employee, nor tortious interference with the former employee's contractual relationship.
-The jury found the '071 and '141 patents to be valid, but not infringed by the accused products.
-The Court held an additional hearing on April 20, 2006 to determine the appropriate remedies and sanctions, but has not yet entered a judgment.
-At this time, the Company cannot estimate the final outcome of this matter or resulting financial impact to it, if any.
+On May 23, 2006, the Court entered its final judgment.
+The Court found that Axiom misappropriated trade secret data sheets including the Company's confidential information and that the misappropriation was done with malice, fraud or gross negligence.
+The Court did not find breach of obligations by the Company's former employee, nor tortious interference with the former employee's contractual relationship.
+The Court found the '071 and '141 patents to be valid, but not infringed by the accused products.
+The Court ordered Axiom to return the Company's information and to not use such information in the future.
+The Court denied the Company's motion for a permanent injunction enjoining Axiom from selling its products and did not award the Company financial damages from Axiom's misappropriation of the Company's data sheets.
+The Court ordered Axiom to pay \$250,000, in addition to other sanctions previously paid to the Company, due to Axiom's conduct during the lawsuit.